 Is There a Travel Agent in YOU?

-I have to admit, when I started researching being an at home travel agent, I really had no interest in it.
-I’m not much of a traveler.
-I like to take trips – but also have some anxiety issues when it comes to flying.
-I still fly, but it’s not like I LOVE to fly or anything.
-And the idea of taking a cruise…. well, I just can’t get past the movie Titanic.
-I know, it’s ridiculous.
-Some have a fear of heights, some spiders – for me… being on a boat in the middle of nowhere and being on a plane in the middle of nowhere only in the sky.
+I have to admit, when I started researching becoming a travel agent from home, I really had no interest in it.
+I'm not much of a traveler.
+Sure, I like to take trips – but also have some anxiety issues when it comes to flying.
+I'll still fly, but it's not like I LOVE to fly or anything.
+And the idea of taking a cruise… well, I just can't get past the movie Titanic.
+I know, it's ridiculous.
+Some have a fear of heights, some spiders – for me… being on a boat in the middle of nowhere or being on a plane in the middle of the sky are mine.

 You Don't Have to Figure Out How to Be a Travel Agent on Your Own

-Who Offers Training and Affordable Start Up Fees?
+Who Offers Travel Agent Training and Affordable Start Up Fees?

-KHM Travel – They offer start up training (New Agent Training Series is offered) and ongoing training through weekly online webinars and live events.
-Their site states that they pay 80%-90% in commissions – just depends on how much you’ve sold.
+– They offer start-up training (New Agent Training Series is offered) and ongoing training through weekly online webinars and live events.
+Their site states that they pay 80%-90% in commissions – just depends on how much you've sold.
 They also offer agents a personal TravSearch Private Label website (this is great for marketing your new travel agent business!)